ltriplett/HarryPotterKata/README.md

 Potter books they sell, a bookshop has decided to offer discounts of multiple-book purchases.

-One copy of any of the five books costs 8 EUR.
+One copy of any of the five books costs $8.

 If, however, you buy two different books, you get a 5% discount on those two books.